 The Primary Care Registry

 The Primary Care Registry recorded all primary care health contacts for the period 2005-2015.
-All physician contacts associated with the diagnostic codes listed in Table 3 were extracted for the given period.
+All physician contacts associated with the diagnostic codes listed in Table 3 were extracted for that given period.
 A total of 1,963,439 separate contacts were recorded between 298,307 individual patients and 1,266 different physicians.
 The most visits for a single individual was 212.
-The distribution in the number of contacts by age can be seen in Figure 1.
+The distribution of contacts by age can be seen in Figure 1.

 The National Vaccine Registry